gurrenm3/BTD-Mod-Helper/Wiki/Appearing-in-the-Mod-Browser.md

 - If you're not a verified modder on either of the two major BTD6 modding Discord servers, the user will need to have manually enabled the "Show Unverified Mod Browser Content" setting

 For it to be a valid `ModHelperData` file, it must either:
-1. Be `ModHelperData.json` a json file (optionally embedded in your project) that defined the `ModHelperData` fields in a standard one level json object like
+1. Be `ModHelperData.json` a json file (optionally embedded in your project) that defines the `ModHelperData` fields in a standard one level json object like
 ```json5
 {
     "Name": "Template Mod",